AICoE/manage-dependencies-tutorial/docs/source/add-missing-dependencies-notebook.md

-# Bring your notebook and make it reproducible (no dependencies)
+# Bring your notebook and make it reproducible (Discover dependencies required automatically)

 Let's say I have a notebook I was working on and I want to make it reproducible because I did not state any dependencies.